How to Play Craps: Basic Rules

 Establishing the Point

-When the initial roll is 4, 5, 6, 8, 9, or 10, this number becomes the point and is marked by the dealer on the table.
-The dealer flips the button (the puck) to the On side and moves it to the respective number on the betting layout.
-Once the point number has been established, the second phase of the game commences and the shooter keeps rolling the dice until one of two possible events happen:
+When the initial roll is 4, 5, 6, 8, 9, or 10, that number becomes the point and is marked by the dealer on the table.
+The dealer flips the button (the puck) to the “On” side and moves it to the corresponding number on the betting layout.
+After the point has been established, the second phase of the game begins, and the shooter keeps rolling the dice until one of two events occurs:

 Betting Options